Rayshard Brooks' final moments were caught on video. Here's what the footage shows - Local News 8

 The initial encounter

-According to the George Bureau of Investigation, police responded to the Wendy’s following reports that a man was asleep in his vehicle in the drive-thru.
+According to the Georgia Bureau of Investigation, police responded to the Wendy’s following reports that a man was asleep in his vehicle in the drive-thru.

 The beginning of the incident is seen in footage from a body camera worn by Brosnan.
 The footage shows the officer arriving at the scene and approaching Brooks’ vehicle in the drive-thru line.
 According to the timestamp on the camera, it’s just after 10:40 p.m.
 ET on Friday.